Khushi36365/Weight-Converter/README.md

 # Weight-Converter

-This is a Python Project in which when you enter weight in either kilograms or pounds, my program will convert it either in pounds or kilograms respectively.
+This is a Python Project in which when you enter weight in either kilograms or pounds, the program will convert it either in pounds or kilograms respectively.